sagemath/sagewiki_to_gh-2022-10-10/days12.md

 = Sage Days 12: San Diego =

+== Schedule ==

+ * Thursday at 4pm -- a talk by Simon King on cohomology of p-groups in Atkinson 4004
+ * Thursday at 5pm -- bug triage session in Atkinson 4004
+ * Thursday at 7pm -- dinner at Sea Rocket Bistro
+ * Thursday 10pm - late: coding in lobby
+ * Friday at 11am -- Jon Perry's talk on F5 in Atkinson 4004
+ * Friday at 4pm -- bug status report in Atkinson 4004
+ * Thursday 7pm - late: coding in lobby
+ * Saturday at 2pm -- status reports
+ * Saturday 7pm - late: coding in lobby

+== About ==

 Sage is a free open-source mathematics software system licensed under the GPL.
 It combines the power  of many existing open-source packages into a common Python-based interface.
 Sage Days 12 is a mainly developer-oriented workshop for work on the Sage mathematical software system.
 It will be held at the [[http://www.calit2.net/|Calit2 Center at UC San Diego]] and is funded by [[http://www.ccrwest.org/|CCR La Jolla]].